Skip to content

 }

-• In Details, the Rule name will be used as the alarm name.
-The Forwarder will forward the alarm to the corresponding Stream in Redis Stack, and the Stream name will be the alarm name.
+• In Details, Rule name will be used as the alert name.
+The Forwarder will forward the alert to the corresponding Stream in Redis Stack, and the Stream name will be the alert name.

 img_3.png

-• For example, the alarm in the image above will be forwarded to the Phishing_User_Report_Kibana_Langgraph_Thehive queue of the Redis Stream.
+• For example, the alert in the image above will be forwarded to the Phishing_User_Report_Kibana_Langgraph_Thehive queue in Redis Stream.

 img_4.png

-• Create the Phishing_User_Report_Kibana_Langgraph_Thehive.py module in MODULE to process this alarm.
+• Create a Phishing_User_Report_Kibana_Langgraph_Thehive.py module in MODULE to handle this alert.